Last Updated: March 10, 2020 Version Number: 2.0

 - if we are legally permitted to do so, we may decline your request, but we will explain why if we do so.

-Right to erasure: In certain situations (for example, where we have processed your data unlawfully), you have the right to request us to “erase” your personal data.
+Right to erasure: You have the right to request us to “erase” your personal data.
 We will respond to your request within 30 days (although we may be allowed to extend this period in certain cases) and will only disagree with you if certain limited conditions apply.
-If we do agree to your request, we will delete your data but will generally assume that you would prefer us to keep a note of your name on our register of individuals who would prefer not to be contacted.
-That way, we will minimise the chances of any contact being made with you in the future where your data may be collected in unconnected circumstances.
-If you would prefer us not to do this, you are free to say so.
+If we do agree to your request, we will delete your data.

 Right of data portability: If you wish, you have the right to transfer your data from us to another data controller.
 We will help with this – either by directly transferring your data for you, or by providing you with a copy in a commonly used machine-readable format.